Classiﬁcation of Status

-Manor will accept a maximum of 30 hours of credit toward a degree program and 9 credits toward a certificate (excluding Catechesis/Religious Education) provided that these are applicable to the curriculum into which the student is transferring.
+Manor will accept a maximum of 50% of the required credits toward a degree program and 9 credits toward a certificate (excluding Catechesis/Religious Education) provided that these are applicable to the curriculum into which the student is transferring.

 The lowest acceptable transfer grade is a “C.” The GPA earned at a transfer institution is not computed in the GPA at Manor.

 Provided the recommended credit-granting scores have been earned, Manor College recognizes and awards 15 academic credits for each and any combination of the following non-credit assessments: CLEP, AP, CHALLENGE EXAMINATION, ACE and DANTE’S TESTS.
 Included in this total of 15 credits given by the Assistant Dean of Academic Affairs is a maximum of nine credits for portfolio assessment.

 Manor College is approved for all types of Veteran’s Education.
 Standard admissions procedures apply to all veterans.
 The forms necessary to apply for veteran’s benefits may be obtained at any Veteran’s Administration Center, the VA website or the Financial Aid Office of the college.